ralphjsmit/filament/docs/12-components/02-form.md

 ## Generating form Livewire components with the CLI

-It's advised that you learn how to set up a Livewire component with the Form Builder manually, but once you are confident, you can use the CLI to generate a form for you.
+It's advised that you learn how to set up a Livewire component with forms manually, but once you are confident, you can use the CLI to generate a form for you.

 ```bash
 php artisan make:filament-livewire-form RegistrationForm